Hidden Costs of Dental Tourism What Most Patients Don’t Factor In (2026 Guide)

 Accommodation

-Initial visit (7-10 days) vs. second visit (5-7 days).
-Proximity to the clinic is vital for recovery.
+Initial visit (7–10 days) vs. second visit (5–7 days).
+Proximity to the clinic is vital for recovery comfort and appointment logistics.

 Time Off Work